Global Political Economy in Barcelona: May Term

 Excursions

-Company visits are an important component of the program and will change on a yearly basis.
+Company visits are an important component of the program.
 They are designed to provide students with a first-hand look at important local industries and business practices.

 Cultural excursions provide students with an opportunity to experience the local environment.
 Weekly outings, including admission fees, are coordinated on behalf of the group.
 These events are built into the program and participation at each event is mandatory.